-For further course details, please see: Introduction to Bayesian Statistics using BUGS
+For further course details, please see: Introduction to Bayesian statistics using BUGS

 Course aims: Studies based on Mendelian randomization are increasingly being used to distinguish causal relationships from observational associations in epidemiology and to prioritize potential targets for pharmaceutical intervention.
 This course intends to explain both simple and more complex statistical methods for causal inference in Mendelian randomization studies, and the instrumental variable assumptions on which they are based.
-The course includes computing practicals (R and Stata will be supported).
+The course includes computing practicals (R will be supported).

-For further course details, please see: Mendelian Randomization Course
+For further course details, please see: Mendelian Randomization

 For further information about the BSU Short Courses please contact the BSU Course Administrator:

 Tel: 01223 330366